Landolt Ophthalmotrope 1893 | E.B. Meyerowitz

 Collectibility

-The Landolt ophthalmotrope is among the most beautiful and desirable objects in all of ophthalmic collecting.
-Its combination of scientific significance, mechanical ingenuity, and visual beauty makes it exceptional.
-Examples in this condition are extremely rare.
+The Landolt ophthalmotrope ranks among the most beautiful and desirable objects in all of ophthalmic collecting.
+Its rare combination of scientific significance, mechanical ingenuity, and visual beauty makes it truly exceptional.
+Consequently, examples in this condition remain extremely rare.
+Browse our other ophthalmic objects collection for related instruments.